HTO Park: History

 The two quays are concrete man-made infill during the 1920s with the project completed by 1929.
 The eastern portion was home to Maple Leaf Mills Silos until 1983.
 The western half was home to a smaller industrial business with a small office structure.
 During the 1980s, a condo project (now known as Harbour Terrace) was built on part of Maple Leaf Quay while the rest stood empty as a parking lot.
 The eastern portion lay empty in the 1980s and 1990s.

 Name

 HTO is a play on H_{2}O, the chemical formula for water, since "TO" is commonly used to refer to Toronto and it is a waterfront park.

 Design

 HTO Park was designed by landscape architecture firm Janet Rosenberg & Studio, Claude Cormier Architectes Paysagistes Inc. and Hariri Pontarini Architects.
 The park incorporates elements of a park, beach, and golf course.
 The park's standout feature is a sandpit that holds Muskoka chairs and enormous fixed yellow metal umbrellas.
 The umbrellas were designed to evoke the Georges Seurat painting A Sunday Afternoon on the Island of La Grande Jatte.
 At night, the park knolls are illuminated by LED lights.

+In 2016, HTO Park was included in The Landscape Performance Series Case Study Briefs, a database of over 200 exemplary built projects with quantified environmental, economic and social benefits.

 Area

-HTO Park East is also home the Toronto Fire Services Station (Marine Unit) 334 (built 2000), Toronto EMS Station 36.
+HTO Park East is also home to the Toronto Fire Services Station (Marine Unit) 334 (built 2000), Toronto EMS Station 36.